UppASD/UppASD-tutorial/content/finitetemp/finitetemp.rst

  * Without changing the system size and Hamiltonian, apply your thermalization and minimization skills to get the lowest possible energy for this system.

-The participant with the lowest energy will get a symbolic price during the conference dinner.